Rakesh-koneti/Cetstroam/README.md

-# Cetstroam - Online Exam Platform
+# Cetstrom - Online Exam Platform

 A modern, responsive web application for conducting online exams and practice tests.
 Built with React, TypeScript, and Tailwind CSS.